zackerthescar/site-source/content/about.md

 Outside of CS, I'm a huge audio nerd!
 I was the Studio Engineer at [Radio K](https://radiok.org), and hosted Circuit Board, the VGM show.

+I am a [copyright abolitionist](/copyright-abolition).
+It's not a widely known belief.
+It's probably my strongest opinion about how the world is run.

 Thanks for checking this part of my site out